 - Be sure to check for events; the mosque hosts religious celebrations and gatherings.

-Among the treasures on display are the legendary Spoonmaker’s Diamond and the emerald-encrusted Topkapı Dagger.
+Among the treasures are the legendary Spoonmaker’s Diamond and the emerald-encrusted Topkapı Dagger.
 These iconic pieces, alongside sacred relics of the Prophet Muhammad, are a direct look at the empire’s immense influence and power.

 Know Before You Visit the Topkapı Palace